BusinessCategory

 Alternatively, you can also consider opening a virtual bank account with Payoneer, Skrill or Wise.
 These are suitable for e-commerce and freelancing businesses.
 You can receive payments from worldwide buyers in their local currencies.
 Exchange rates are also mostly competitive on these platforms, hence allowing you to avoid exorbitant charges.

-As we’ve already established, the internet penetration rate of Singapore is off the charts.
-If you don’t have a website ready to brand your business and capture leads, you are missing out.
+On top of getting a domain name, if you don’t have a website ready to brand your business and capture leads, you are missing out.

 A well-designed website can help to establish a professional image for your business and make a positive first impression on potential customers.
 This, in turn, helps to increase credibility for your business by providing detailed information about your products or services, contact details, and even customer reviews.

 A website should also be designed with navigation in mind.
-Just think about it.
 If your site visitors can’t find where your various product, product feature, or service pages are in your navigation menu, why would they put in the effort to try if you aren’t reciprocating it?

 There has never been a time where digital marketing is more crucial.
 Having a live website is not enough to help you grow your online presence.
 You will have to engage in search engine optimization (SEO) and paid ads.